jaydenhs/zero-views-museum/README.md

 After installing Node dependencies with `npm i`, run the Next.js server with `npm run dev`.

-The VR museum interface is available at root `/`, and the audience view is available at `/third-person`.
+The VR museum interface is available at the root `/`, and the audience view at `/third-person`.

+For development on localhost, the [Immersive Web Emulation Runtime (IWER)](https://developers.meta.com/horizon/blog/immersive-web-emulation-runtime-iwer-webxr-meta-quest-developer/) is available to emulate VR without requiring a headset.

+If accessing a deployed version of the frontend such as [our existing deployment](https://zero-views-museum.vercel.app/), a VR headset is necessary to interact with the museum.